The 10 Best Wineries in Hood River to Visit in 2026

 What Wine Is Hood River Known For?

-With a relatively cool climate, grape varietals like Pinot Noir, Cabernet Sauvignon, Chardonnay, and Zinfandel are popularly grown in Hood River.
-Most wineries in the region specialize in at least one of these wines.
+Because of this diversity, grape varietals like Pinot Noir, Cabernet Sauvignon, Chardonnay, Syrah, and Zinfandel are all popularly grown in Hood River.
+Most wineries in the region specialize in at least one of these wines, reflecting the specific micro-climate of their vineyard.

 If you’ve got a soft spot for any of the wine varietals above, Hood River is certainly the place for you.
 Furthermore, it has some phenomenal scenery, providing you with a dreamy backdrop for sipping wine, from tumbling waterfalls to majestic mountains.